fission/docs.fission.io/docs/content/message-queuing/_index.en.md

 ---

 Message queuing allows users to invoke function in an asynchronous way by sending messages.
-Following, we will see how Fission supports message queue and how your functions being invoked.
+Following, we will see how Fission supports message queuing and how your functions getting invoked.

 ### Message Queuing in Fission